 Consider replacing your shower every 10-15 years.
 The frequency and magnitude of upgrade you’ll want to consider will depend on the materials and finishes involved, but be mindful that elements like grout and glaze can deteriorate at different rates.

 The bottom line on shower remodeling costs

-Shower upgrades are what make a bathroom remodel major — coinciding with a threefold increase in the overall renovation cost of $15,000 compared to $5,000 for a minor remodel, according to the Houzz survey.
+Shower upgrades are what make a bathroom remodel major — especially if you want to enlarge, relocate or have them replace the tub — all trends that are gathering steam nowadays.
 Angi says shower upgrades constitute 5 to 25 percent of a total bath renovation’s costs.

-Of course, state-of-the-art bathrooms have a big wow factor, ranking among the top five projects that appeal to buyers, according to a 2019 remodeling-impact report by the National Association of Realtors.
+Of course, state-of-the-art bathrooms have a big wow factor, ranking among the top projects that appeal to buyers, according to a 2022 Remodeling Impact Report by the National Association of Realtors.
 The NAR says new baths also are likely to add value to the home for resale.
-But don’t count on getting all your money back: According to Remodeling magazine, the rate of return on bath remodels in general is only about 56 to 62 percent (interestingly, the more expensive the remodel, the lower the return).
+But don’t count on getting all your money back: According to Remodeling, the rate of return on bath remodels in general is about 37 to 67 percent (interestingly, the more expensive the remodel, the lower the return).